10 Ways for Independent Contractors to Navigate Slow Business Periods

 10. Learn Something New

 A few extra hours in the day can go far.
 Consider taking a class, pursuing a certification, or learning how to use a new technology.
-Not only will you be able to add this skill your resume, but you may also find inspiration in your newfound abilities and generate some ideas to help you start pulling in clients.
+Not only will you be able to add this skill to your resume, but you may also find inspiration in your newfound abilities and generate some ideas to help you start attracting more clients.

 The next time your business hits a slow stretch, don’t hit the panic button.
 Apply a few of these tips, take a step back, and make the most of your downtime.